 British Consul, Amsterdam

-We are responsible for providing assistance to British nationals in the Netherlands and in the Dutch Caribbean (Curacao, Aruba, Sint Maarten, Bonaire, St. Eustatius & Saba)
+We are responsible for providing consular assistance to British nationals in the Netherlands and in the Dutch Caribbean (Curacao, Aruba, Sint Maarten, Bonaire, St. Eustatius & Saba)

 Out-of-hours emergency assistance